-If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies (explained later), check the “Yes” box.
+If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies, check the “Yes” box.
 Otherwise, check the “No” box.
-If you check the “No” box, this business is a passive activity.
-If you have a loss from this business, see Limit on losses, later.
-If you have a profit from this business activity but have current year losses from other passive activities or you have prior year unallowed passive activity losses, see the Instructions for Form 8582.
+If you check the “No” box, this activity is passive.
+If you have a loss from a passive activity, see Limit on losses, later.
+If you have a profit from the rental of property to a nonpassive activity, see Recharacterization of Passive Income in Pub.
+925 to find out how to report the net income.

 Studying and reviewing financial statements or reports on the activity,

 Preparing or compiling summaries or analyses of the finances or operations of the activity for your own use, and

 Monitoring the finances or operations of the activity in a nonmanagerial capacity.